Try this quick and easy-prep STEM Spaghetti Tower Challenge or one of the variations I have used. Your students will

 I had no resources and learned from reading blogs.
 My first STEM challenges with students worked and we had fun and we learned a ton.
 The problem was the length of time it took to complete the challenges.
 We spent as long as five weeks completing the activities!

 Not good!
 Storing the student’s work from week to week with 16-17 classes was just too much.
 We also lost some continuity from week to week.

-Late in September of that first fall in the STEM Lab, my fifth graders finally finished their rescue challenge and it was time to try something new.
+Late in September of that first fall in the STEM Lab, my 5th graders finally finished their rescue challenge and it was time to try something new.